-Those who are interested in living in Hong Kong, whether to move there either temporarily or gain permanent residence, are not alone in this regard.
-Most people enjoy the serene tranquility within that area.
 The country covers an area of 1,098 square kilometres and is densely populated.
 It has approximately seven million people inhabiting the area.
 The cost of living in Hong Kong is one of the most expensive compared to other places in Asia.
 Hence, it is the most expensive among all neighbouring countries.

-Expats are likely to lose much money after converting their own money into Hong Kong’s currency.
+Expats are likely to lose a lot of money after converting their own money into Hong Kong’s currency.
 Hong Kong’s currency is the Hong Kong dollar (HK$).
-A currency converter is available online; it can be used to check on the conversion rate from one’s local currency to the Hong Kong dollar so that one can evade getting scammed or losing money during bank and other conversions.
+A currency converter is available online; it can be used to check on the conversion rate from one’s local currency to the Hong Kong dollar so that one can avoid getting scammed or losing money during bank and other conversions.
 One of the sites that can be used to be assured of getting standard conversion rates is Transfer Wise.
-On this site, the standard rate is the following: US$1 is approximately HK$7.80.
-Having this rate in mind, it becomes much easier to calculate the conversion and expenses used for demonstrations in this article.

 A one-bedroom flat in the city centre would cost approximately HK$16,551 (US$2,111) per month, slightly higher than the cost of the same in Sydney, Australia, and slightly lower than the cost of the same in New York, United States, as well as London, United Kingdom.
 However, the cost will still depend on the amount of travel that one does per month.
-Hong Kong is one of the world’s most expensive places in which one can reside.
-Rent is the major contributor to the high cost of living in Hong Kong.
-However, one can still enjoy a comfortable lifestyle by wisely selecting an area of residence, especially those with an affordable cost for people who earn an average salary.

 Renting or purchasing homes in Hong Kong is one of the most expensive areas of daily activities; it makes the cost of living in Hong Kong higher.
-Those who are planning to move to Hong Kong are advised to run a background check and wisely choose on the preferred residence depending on the motives underpinning the move to Hong Kong.
+Those who are planning to move to Hong Kong are advised to run a background check and wisely choose the preferred residence depending on the motives underpinning the move to Hong Kong.
 Rent is one of the major contributing factors to the exorbitant cost of living in Hong Kong.

-Other areas that one will be most likely to spend most of the money earned while living in Hong Kong include food, clothing, transportation, personal care, and entertainment.
-An average meal for two in a mid-range restaurant will cost around HK$350 (US$45).
 Transportation costs in Hong Kong typically range from HK$450-480 (US$57-61) per month assuming one has an average daily commute fare.
 The cost of personal care per month, including a short visit of 15 minutes to a private doctor, will be around HK$600 (US$77).
-Entertainment options are as follows: a cocktail in a club would cost HK$135 (US$17), a beer in a neighbourhood club HK$64 (US$8), and a dinner in a pub for two would cost approximately HK$512 (US$65).
-Two movie tickets cost around HK$204 (US$26).

 Expensive Areas of Daily Life in Hong Kong